Richardaeld/Fat_Racoon_Kitchen/README.md

 Even if our users don't create an account, they will still have access to a plethora of different search methods that will help them find any recipe they desire.
 The opening page of the Fat Raccoon offers a multitude of different searches, including: random recipes based on a featured ingredient, a random assortment of recipes with the grandparent classic tag, a random Fat_Raccoon recipe, and more.
 Users can search our entire recipe compendium which is sorted by featured ingredient and upload date.
-Finally, there is our aformentioned in-app search engine that can be found on the navigation bar at any time.
+Finally, there is our aforementioned in-app search engine that can be found on the navigation bar at any time.
 <!-- About us, lessons, and head chef's personal touch -->
 The Fat Raccoon's plump mascot started as a joke between the head chefs of this application.
 Both these chefs were overworked, sleep deprived, and often nocturnal home cooks that would use the leftover "garbage" from the fridge to make a meal.